amritofficial88/Salary-Insights-Data-Science-main/README.md

 This project uses Tableau to visualize salaries for data science jobs, providing insights into the current market trends.

-## Data Science JobSalary Insights
+## Data Science JobSalary Insights:

 This interactive Tableau dashboard provides a comprehensive overview of data science salaries across various dimensions, exploring relationships between salaries and factors such as experience level, employment type, country, company size, and job title.
 The visualization includes 7 interactive sheets, allowing users to compare average salaries by experience level, employment type, country, company size, and job title, as well as identify standard salary levels for data science professionals.
 Based on a robust dataset, this project aims to provide actionable insights for data science professionals, employers, and educators, helping them make informed decisions about salaries and career development.